Inflammation of the growth zone around the hip

 Pain corresponding to (one of) the growth zones.
 The pain is aggravated by activating the muscles that attach to the growth zone (e.g. hip flexion (Iliopsoas) and knee extension against resistance (Rectus Femoris), knee flexion and external rotation of the hip and knee (Sartorius) and by stretching.

-Apophysitis can last from a few weeks to months and years.
-Prolonged courses are particularly common in young people who exercise a lot and do not respond to the pain with relief from the pain-inducing activity.
+Apophysitis can last from a few weeks to months or even years.
+Particularly prolonged cases are seen in young people who train intensively and who do not respond to the pain by taking a break from the activity causing it.

 Examination

-Diagnosis is usually made by general clinical examination, where the known pain can be caused by pressure on the growth zone and activation of the muscles that attach to the growth zone.
-The severity of the soreness is not always a measure of the extent of the injury, but if the soreness is more pronounced or the pain comes on suddenly, medical examination is recommended to ensure proper diagnosis and treatment.
+The diagnosis is usually made during a routine clinical examination, during which the characteristic pain can be elicited by applying pressure to the growth plate and by contracting the muscles that attach to it.
+The severity of the tenderness is not always an indication of the extent of the injury, but in cases of more pronounced tenderness or sudden-onset pain, a medical examination is recommended to ensure a correct diagnosis and treatment.

-If there is any doubt about the diagnosis, an ultrasound scan and possibly an MRI scan can be performed, especially in cases of sudden onset of severe pain and suspected tears (X-rays often miss tears).
+If there is any doubt about the diagnosis, an ultrasound scan and, if necessary, an MRI scan may be carried out, particularly in cases of sudden, severe pain and suspected avulsion (X-rays often fail to detect avulsions).

 Treatment

-Treatment includes relief, stretching and rehabilitation within the pain threshold.
-The sooner treatment is started, the sooner the symptoms subside.
+Treatment involves rest, stretching and rehabilitation within the pain threshold.
+The sooner treatment begins, the sooner the symptoms subside.

-It is important that the athlete, parents and coach are informed, understand and respect the need for load management during the rehabilitation period in order to avoid long-term injuries that can last six months to a year (Longo UG. et al., 2016 ).
+It is important that the athlete, parents and coach are all aware of, understand and respect the need for load management during the rehabilitation period in order to avoid long-term injuries that can last for months or even years (Longo UG. et al., 2016 ).

 In some cases with significant tearing of a piece of bone in the growth zone (most commonly the anterior inferior iliac spine), it may be necessary to surgically reattach the torn piece of bone, while cases with modest tearing are usually treated with weight bearing and gentle rehabilitation (Calderazzi F, et al. 2018).